phil-rolle/aws-eks-terraform-deployment/README.md

 - Check CloudWatch logs for node group issues

 ### Application not accessible
-- Verify LoadBalancer service is created: `kubectl get service -n default`
+- Verify LoadBalancer service is created: `kubectl get service -n nginx`
 - Check LoadBalancer status in AWS Console (ELB)
 - Ensure security groups allow traffic on port 80/443
 - Wait a few minutes for the LoadBalancer to be provisioned